antoniodvr/metro-ai/README.md

   <h3 align="center">metro-ai</h3>

   <p align="center">
-    A simple Object Detection API with YOLO using a pre-trained model.
+    A simple Object Detection API with OpenCV and YOLO v3 using a pre-trained model.
     <a href="https://github.com/antoniodvr/metro-ai/blob/master/README.md">
     <br />
     <strong>Explore the docs »</strong></a>